 This is the biggest question here.

-- If the government is saving on crude oil, then why were petrol prices not reduced?
+- If the government is saving on crude oil, why weren’t petrol prices reduced?

-- When Niti Aayog suggested that ethanol-based petrol be sold cheaper, why was it not implemented?
+- When Niti Aayog suggested that ethanol-blended petrol be sold at a lower price, why was it not implemented?

-- If people are suffering a 20-30% loss in mileage and the price of petrol is the same, then in reality, the public’s expenses are increasing.
+- If people are suffering a 20-30% loss in mileage and petrol prices remain the same, then, in reality, the public’s expenses are increasing.

 If the government had made changes gradually, the problems would not have increased so much.

 - People should have been given time.
-The target was set till 2030; if the target had been set, then the companies would have also prepared the vehicles.
+The target was set for 2030; if it had been set, the companies would also have prepared the vehicles.

-- Prices should have been reduced: If ethanol-blended petrol were available cheaper, then people would have chosen it themselves.
+- Prices should have been reduced: If ethanol-blended petrol had been cheap, people would have chosen it themselves.

 - Choice should have been given, like in Brazil, where people can choose which petrol to buy.

-Another controversy behind E20 is that the family companies of many big leaders in the country are in the ethanol business.
+Another controversy behind E20 is that the family companies of many prominent leaders in the country are in the ethanol business.
 Big producers of ethanol made from sugarcane are directly benefiting from this.
-In such a situation, the general public feels that the business of the leaders is benefiting at their expense.
+In such a situation, the general public feels that the leaders’ business is benefiting at their expense.

-- If your vehicle is after 2023, then it may be E20 compliant.
+- If your vehicle is manufactured after 2023, it may be E20-compliant.
 Still, check the manual.

 - If the vehicle is old, try to ensure that the tank does not remain empty or full for a long time.